alandgton/activism-mailbot/README.md

 # Activism Mail Bot

-In light of recent events, I have created this Python script to send emails (using the template from nomoreracistcops.github.io) to a list of over 80 elected US officials.
+In light of recent events, I have created this Python script to send emails (using the template from [nomoreracistcops.github.io](nomoreracistcops.github.io) to a list of 119 elected US officials.
 The script varies sentence structures for each message and randomly switches out nouns, verbs, adverbs, and adjectives with synonyms to make each email unique.

 **This script only works for gmail accounts.**

-tl;dr to use the script,  run `python3 send.py` in a terminal.
+tl;dr to use the script,  run `python3 send.py` or `./send.py` in a terminal.

 For a step-by-step walkthrough, see below.

-NOTE: there is a per-minute limit on SMPT messages sent via google's servers. to appease our corporate overlords, i've decreased the speed of our operations.
+NOTE: there is a per-minute limit on SMTP messages sent via google's servers. to appease our corporate overlords, i've decreased the speed of our operations.

+TODO List:
+- Setup Google OAuth2 so `activism-mail-bot` can use the gmail API instead of using SMTP.
+- Accept JSON input from a front-end service to make `activism-mail-bot` more accessible.
+Checkout [la-mailer repo](https://github.com/michaelnyu/la-mailer).

 ## Installation